thomaspinckney3/cs4501/Project4.md

 passwords.
 You should use this code rather than trying to create your own versions.
 Use `django.contrib.auth.hashers` module's `make_password` and `check_password`.
-My sameple Project 2 code shows an example of using `make_password`.
+My sameple Project 2 code (https://github.com/thomaspinckney3/stuff-models/blob/master/stuff/main.py) shows an example of using `make_password`.
+Read more at the Django Docs https://docs.djangoproject.com/en/1.10/topics/auth/passwords/#module-django.contrib.auth.hashers

 Good further reading on salting, hashing and attempts to crack passwords at https://crackstation.net/hashing-security.htm